oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Clarify, add context, or otherwise improve the examples
    * Editorial and reference fixes
+   * Better introduce the phrase processed SD-JWT payload in the end of (#sd_jwt_verification) on Verifying the SD-JWT
    * Moved considerations around unlinkability to the top of the Privacy Considerations section

    -11